retrian/aggielol/README.md

 ## Description

 AggieTracker is a web application for managing and displaying information related to Texas A&M University's League of Legends teams.
 It includes features for viewing team rosters, player profiles, leaderboards, schedules, and live streams.
 The application is built with a modern JavaScript stack and deployed on cloud platforms.
+There's a way to get my logins to the database, I beg do not touch ;;.

 **For more detailed information, please refer to the [AggieTracker Master Document](https://docs.google.com/document/d/11LkL_qlVZ-wguEkPUGIYEaqeXn5BzDmreC7mG9OVxyI/edit?usp=sharing).**